ASPPH/bootstrap-aspph/site/content/docs/4.3/utilities/spacing.md

 (You can add more sizes by adding entries to the `$spacers` Sass map variable.)

+By default [RFS]({{< docsref "/getting-started/rfs" >}}) is enabled for the spacing utilities meaning the sizes of 4 and 5 will rescale according to the viewport width.

 ## Examples

 Here are some representative examples of these classes: